NedaAJ/stock-analysis/README.md

 ## Overview of Project
 ### Purpose
-The pusrpose of this project is to refactor the existing Microsoft VBA code in a way that we can collect **any** stocks information in either of _2018_ or _2017_ years to understand if the stocks are worth investing.
+The purpose of this project is to refactor the existing Microsoft VBA code in a way that we can collect **any** stocks information in either of _2018_ or _2017_ years to understand if the stocks are worth investing.
 This process was already done in a format which worked perfectly for dozen of stocks; however, the goal of this challenge is to increase the effeciency of our existing code.

 ## Results
 ### Analysis